mebis-lp/mod_learningmap/README.md

 # Learning maps

-A learning map provides an easy way to improve the visualization of the activities in a moodle course.
-Activities are represented as places on a map, connected by paths.
+A learning map provides an easy way of improving the visualization of activities in a moodle course.
+Activities are represented as places (i.e. dots) on the map, connected by paths (i.e. lines).
 Activities and paths are initially invisible.
-Every time an activity attached to a place is completed, the place changes its color (e.g. from red to green) and all connected paths and places are revealed.
+Every time an activity attached to a place is completed, the place changes its color (e.g. from red to green) and all connected paths and places are gradually revealed.

 ## Use of learning maps

 Learning maps can be used in many ways.
-They can show all activities of the course or only a part of it.
-They can also be nested to have different map levels (e.g. for a complete school year - one big map containing smaller maps for each topic).
-Usually the activities show in the map are hidden but availabile for the participants.
-In this way the learning map can provide an easier way to build a path of dependent activities without using the moodle access restrictions.
+They can include all activities of a course or only parts of it.
+They can also be nested to have different map levels (e.g. one big map for a complete school year, containing smaller maps for each topic).
+Usually the activities shown in the map are hidden but available for the participants.
+By this means, the learning map can provide an easy way of creating a path of dependent activities without the necessity of using moodle access restrictions.
 Learning maps can be embedded on the course page (like a label) or shown on a separate page (like a page).
-You can use any activity with any type of activity completion.
+You can include any activity with any type of activity completion in a learning map.

 ## Start and completion

-On a learning map you can define starting places which are visible by default.
+On a learning map you can define visible starting places.
 The first place you put on the map is a starting place by default.
 You can also define places as target places.
-They can be used for automatic completion of the map in three different ways:
-The map is completed if
-* one target place is reached (this means the linked activity is completed)
-* all target places are reached
-* all places are reached

-This is very useful if you used nested maps, you can also imitate parts of the behaviour of mod_checklist in this way.
+They can be used for automatic completion of the map in three different ways: 1.
+The map is completed if one target place is reached (i.e. the linked activity is completed), 2. all target places are reached, 3. all places are reached.
+This is very convenient when using nested maps.
+As a consequence, learning maps can also be used to replace parts of the function of mod_checklist.
-The map is always updated when the completion state of a linked activity changes.

 ## Features

-As a background image you can use any image which can be viewed by a web browser (e.g. JPG, PNG, GIF, SVG).
-The map is resized to the size of the image and is fully responsive.
-You can change the color of places (different colors for visited / unvisited places) and the strokes for places and paths.
+As a background image, you can use any image which can be viewed in a web browser (e.g. JPG, PNG, GIF, SVG).
+The map is resized to the size of the image and fully responsive.
+You can change the color of places (different colors for visited / unvisited places) and the lines of places and paths.
 Target places are highlighted for the participants.
-If necessary you can also hide the paths to the participants or show a checkmark in visited places.
+If necessary, you can also hide the paths or show a checkmark at visited places.
-If the learning map is embedded on a course page and manual completion of an linked activity is triggered, a page reload is forced to keep the map status correct.
-If an activity has additional restrictions (e.g. being visible only after a certain date), learning map will display it only if these restrictions are fulfilled.
+The map is always updated when the completion state of a linked activity changes.
+If the learning map is embedded on a course page and manual completion of a linked activity is triggered, a page reload is forced to keep the map status correct.
+If an activity has additional restrictions (e.g. visible only after a certain date), learning map will display it only if these restrictions are fulfilled.

 ## Use of the editor

 Using the editor is very easy:

-* Choose your background image - it will be immediately shown in the map editor
+1. Choose your background image - it will be immediately shown in the map editor
-* Add places (double click on the map)
+2. Add places (double click on the map)
-* Link places to activities (right click on the place)
+3. Link places to activities (right click on the place)
-* Connect places by (single) clicking on both places
+4. Connect places by a (single) click on both places
-* Remove paths / places by double clicking on them
+5. Remove paths / places by double-clicking them

 If a place is not linked to an activity it is shown with reduced opacity.

 ## Installing via uploaded ZIP file ##